US

 Treasures of Moravia - Great houses and gardens in the heart of Europe

-- A little-known corner of Central Europe with a fascinating architectural patrimony and enchanting landscapes.
+- A little-known region with a fascinating architectural patrimony and enchanting landscapes.

-For a couple of decades in the ninth century the Great Moravian Empire encompassed not only Czech and Slovak lands but also parts of what are now Austria, Hungary and Poland.
-This agglomeration of territories rapidly disintegrated, and neighbouring Bohemia began to take shape and take priority.
+For a brief but significant period in the ninth century the Great Moravian Empire encompassed not only Czech and Slovak lands but also parts of what are now Austria, Hungary and Poland.
+This agglomeration of territories proved short-lived, and as Moravia declined, neighbouring Bohemia began to take shape and thereafter dominated the historic partnership of the Czech lands.

-It may have been politically provincial but it was a prosperous area and quite close to the chief metropolis of Central Europe, Vienna.
-Its rich architectural and artistic patrimony includes fine Renaissance country houses, outstanding Baroque palaces and churches, bizarre buildings by Jan Santini-Aichel, historic gardens both formal and landscaped, galleries of fine and decorative art, and much beautiful streetscape in towns and villages.
-The rolling landscape and craggy hills of South Moravia are also known for producing the finest wines in the Czech Republic.
+Politically overshadowed though it often was, Moravia prospered.
+From 1526 until the creation of Czechoslovakia in 1918 it formed part of the Habsburg dominions, benefiting from its proximity to Vienna, the chief metropolis of Central Europe.
+The result is a remarkably rich architectural inheritance: fine Renaissance country houses; outstanding Baroque palaces and churches; the bizarre creations of Jan Santini-Aichel; gardens both formal and landscaped; distinguished collections of fine and decorative art; and much beautiful streetscape in towns and villages.
+The rolling landscape and craggy hills of South Moravia, long associated with viticulture, are also known for producing the finest wines in the Czech Republic.

-Moravia gets better every year.
+Yet despite its artistic distinction and scenic charm, Moravia remains markedly less visited than Bohemia.
 Architectural conservation proceeds apace, hotels and restaurants are improving, and more and more museums and historic buildings are refurbished and restored to their former glory.
-In spite of these developments Moravia is much less on the tourist track than Bohemia and remains fairly unspoilt.
+Even so, Moravia retains an air of authenticity and tranquillity that is increasingly rare in Europe.

 Itinerary